There are steps that Aboriginal people can take to prevent and manage diabetes. These steps begin with making smart lifestyle choices.

 Many Aboriginal people can speak their native languages but are not as familiar with the written language.

 To help facilitate understanding, we have created some oral videos of the printed Aboriginal languages of Just the Basics.
-These videos are available online and can also be ordered in DVD format from Shop CDA.
+These videos are available online and can also be ordered in DVD format from Shop Diabetes Canada.

 Just the Basics in Ojibwe